MakeSchool-Tutorials/We-Sell-Shoes/P00-Making-A-Plan/content.md

 Adding ```&&``` after any command in the terminal lets you run as many commands as you want in order.

-Now that we've got our seperate files, we will need to import them into our HTML.
+Now that we've got our separate files, we will need to import them into our HTML.

 # Importing Our Files!